 When chatting to remote work expert, Rowena Hennigan about self-leadership, one of her daily must-dos is to keep a bottle of water on her desk.

-It is simple but on a hot day, even more essential.
+It is simple, but on a hot day, even more essential.
 We understand we need to stay hydrated but most of us don’t drink enough.
-Having some water at your desk to sip throughout the day can help you to stay focused and productive as drinking water can help when you feel a little foggy or tired.
+Depending on what you read, between 50-80% of us don’t adequately hydrate.
+Having some water at your desk to sip throughout the day can help you to stay focused and productive.
+Dehydration can lead to you feeling foggy, tired, and unfocused.

 Water is not just to drink.
 A small spray bottle filled with water is a great way to stay refreshed as you can gently spritz yourself.
 Another great tip is to have a bowl or tray of water under your desk to dip your feet into.
 This helps to keep you lovely and cool.